peterrlx/sample_code/README.md

 - This repository contains various codes that I have written to extract, clean, re-organize, and analyze data for RA work, course projects, or other purposes.
 - In this readme file, I briefly describe what each file in each folder does.
 - Datasets related to the code commands are not included in this repo.
-I will provide the data files upon request.
+To run some of the codes successfully, you may need the data files, which are available upon request.

 ## RA work
 selected files of past RA work.